 Submitting a new resource

-If you have a resource to recommend for inclusion on Mentally Healthy Schools, please let us know by completing the online form.
+If you have a resource you think would work well on Mentally Healthy Schools, please let us know by completing this online form.

-All submissions will be reviewed for inclusion based on the website quality assurance criteria.
-Please make sure to read these carefully before completing and submitting the form.
+All submissions will be reviewed against our quality assurance criteria.
+For paid-for resources, please make sure you read the criteria carefully before completing and submitting the form.

 Tell us what you think

-To ensure this site useful, we really want your views on what works, what doesn’t and what’s missing.
+We are continually working to improve and develop the content on this website.
+We’d really like to hear from you on what you think works, doesn’t work, and if there are any content gaps you’ve spotted.
 Please take a couple of minutes to fill in our quick feedback form.